QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-07-the-joy-of-kubernetes-1-argocd-with-private-git-repo.md

 ---
-title: The joy of Kubernetes 1 - Argo CD with private git repo
+title: The Joy of Kubernetes 1 - Argo CD with private git repo
 published: true
 ---